andrewhathaway/Winterfell/README.md

 #Winterfell

-**Easily generate dynamic validation forms with conditional questions, based in React**
+**Generate complex forms via a JSON schema that includes conditional questions, validation and more**

 [Follow me on Twitter](http://twitter.com/andrewhathaway)